 A compelling, insightful and energetic force on the podium, conductor Rebecca Miller is acclaimed by press and audiences alike.
 Her sophisticated music making and evocative command of varied composers and styles, coupled with her ability to communicate with audiences of all ages, have resulted in her increasing demand as a guest conductor throughout the United States and abroad.

-Miller's 2014 guest engagements included highly successful debuts with the Orchestra of the Age of Englightenment, the Royal Northern Sinfonia, and the BBC Concert Orchestra at the BBC Proms 2014.
+Miller's recent guest engagements included highly successful debuts with the Orchestra of the Age of Englightenment, the Royal Northern Sinfonia, and the BBC Concert Orchestra at the BBC Proms 2014.
 She made her Royal Festival Hall debut in a world premiere of Neil Hannon's new work for organ, choir, and orchestra, 'To our Fathers, in Distress' with the BBC Concert Orchestra and VoiceLab as part of the Southbank Centre's highly successful 'Pull Out All the Stops' festival.
 In 2015, she returned to the Orchestra of the Age of Enlightenment at St George's Bristol and the Southbank Sinfonia with her usual offering of eclectic programming, and also guest conducted the Bakersfield Symphony in California, the Solomon Orchestra at St John's Smith Square, and the London Mozart Players.